pe1hvh/frequency-generator-cpp/README.md

   ArduinoIDE
   ----------
-  This code is converted to compatiple code for de ArduinoIDE.
+  This code is converted to compatible code for de ArduinoIDE.
 See : https://github.com/pe1hvh/frequentie-generator